arthurtran04/ibm-sentiment-analysis/README.md

 ## Features

 - Sentiment Analysis Application using BERT model from IBM Watson NLP Library
-- Deploy with Flask
+- Using Flask for back-end development
-- Basic routing
 - Basic HTML, JavaScript and Bootstrap
+- Using Pylint for code analysis

 ## Installation